johnkerl/miller/docs/src/manpage.md

    1mmin0m
         (class=math #args=variadic) Min of n numbers; null loses.

+   1mminlen0m
+        (class=stats #args=1) Returns the minimum string length of values in an array or map.
+Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+       Example:
+       minlen(["ao", "alto"]) is 3

    1mmmul0m
         (class=arithmetic #args=3) a * b mod m (integers)

+   1mmode0m
+        (class=stats #args=1) Returns the most frequently occurring value in an array or map.
+Returns error for non-array/non-map types.
+Values are stringified for comparison, so for example string "1" and integer 1 are not distinct.
+In cases of ties, first-found wins.
+       Examples:
+       mode([3,3,4,4,4]) is 4
+       mode([3,3,4,4]) is 3

    1mmsub0m
         (class=arithmetic #args=3) a - b mod m (integers)